-Bangkok’s newest fine-dining Thai restaurant is committed to dishing out first-rate flavors from old-school Thai recipes
+A one-Michelin-starred fine-dining Thai restaurant that is committed to dishing out first-rate flavors from old-school Thai recipes

 Instead of throwing a grand bash for its first anniversary, Wittayu Road’s much-loved Glasshouse@Sindhorn celebrated by introducing a new member to the luxury dining scene.
 Tucked away behind a discreet façade and heavy wooden doors, Saneh Jaan revels in the most authentic elements of Thai food culture.
 The interior design features a reinterpretation of a Thai pavilion during the reign of King Rama V, when Western culture began to reach Thailand.
 The names of the private dining rooms were bestowed by national poet, Naowarat Pongpaiboon, who also composed a series of poems to decorate the restaurant’s walls.

 Saneh Jaan’s executives are real foodies who, for decades, have traveled around the kingdom to sample its greatest dishes.
 The menu reads like a credits list of time-honored classic Thai dishes.
 There’s nothing molecular, or faintly modern, here.
 Recommended dishes include the kaeng kiew waan (green curry), massaman curry and Chinese long beans from Ratchaburi stir-fried with shrimp paste, not to mention the muu palo tao jiew (stewed pork belly and eggs with fermented bean curd).